darthcofferus/CalculatorFX/README.md

 # CalculatorFX
 The calculator with graphical interface written in JavaFX.
+This is my learning project :)

 ## Requirements:
 Windows x64 and 52.3 MB of free disk space.